Editor’s Note: This post was updated 9/2016 to reflect new technology and best practices.

 Ditch the index.html or default.php or whatever the page is and always link back to your domain.

 13. Frames, Flash and AJAX all share a common problem – you can’t link to a single page.
 It’s either all or nothing.
-Don’t use Frames at all and use Flash and AJAX sparingly for best SEO results.
+Don’t use Frames at all and try to find alternatives to Flash and AJAX.

 14. Your URL file extension doesn’t matter.
 You can use .html, .htm, .asp, .php, etc. and it won’t make a difference as far as your SEO is concerned.

 16. If your site content doesn’t change often, your site needs a blog because search spiders like fresh text.
-Blog at least three time a week with good, fresh content to feed those little crawlers.
+Blog at least once a month (but weekly is probably best) with good, fresh content to feed those little crawlers.

 17. When link building, think quality, not quantity.
 One single, good, authoritative link can do a lot more for you than a dozen poor quality links, which can actually hurt you.

 18. Search engines want natural language content.
 Don’t try to stuff your text with keywords.
 It won’t work.
 Search engines look at how many times a term is in your content and if it is abnormally high, will count this against you rather than for you.

 19. Text around your links should also be related to your keywords.
 In other words, surround the link with descriptive text.

 20. If you are on a shared server, do a blacklist check to be sure you’re not on a proxy with a spammer or banned site.
 Their negative notoriety could affect your own rankings.

 21. Be aware that by using services that block domain ownership information when you register a domain, Google might see you as a potential spammer.

-22. When optimizing your blog posts, optimize your post title tag independently from your blog title.
+22. When optimizing your blog posts, optimize your post title tag independently from your blog title if it needs to be clarified.

 23. The bottom line in SEO is Text, Links, Popularity, and Reputation.